happiestminds-covisint/java-buildpack/README.md

 [![Code Climate](https://codeclimate.com/repos/5224adaec7f3a3415107004c/badges/bc49f7d7f8dfc47057c8/coverage.svg)](https://codeclimate.com/repos/5224adaec7f3a3415107004c/feed)

 The `java-buildpack` is a [Cloud Foundry][] buildpack for running JVM-based applications.
 It is designed to run many JVM-based applications ([Grails][], [Groovy][], Java Main, [Play Framework][], [Spring Boot][], and Servlet) with no additional configuration, but supports configuration of the standard components, and extension to add custom components.
-Also we can push *.zip file which has contain multiple war files. ct-agent jar will be available in part of buildpack and  will be extracted into tomcat/libs folders.
+Also we can push *.zip file which has contain multiple war files. cleartrust-plugin jar will be available in part of buildpack and  will be extracted into tomcat/libs folders.
 Also Tomcat-Valve config entry will be part of <Host> section in server.xml
 ## Usage
 To use this buildpack specify the URI of the repository when pushing an application to Cloud Foundry: